Fight Fading: How to Wash Black Jeans

 Every pair of black jeans is as unique as the person wearing them: some love the faded, lived-in style of washed-out black jeans while others prefer that crisp, fresh-from-the-rack look of dark denim.
 If you’re #teamdark, you’ll need to know how to keep black jeans from fading right out of the gate, because once that rich, saturated color is gone, it’s gone forever.

 Avoiding faded black jeans is easier than you think, as long as you follow a couple of fundamental rules when you wash and care for your prized pair.
-Keep reading for our go-to tips on how to keep black jeans black.
+If you're looking to maintain the deep color of your washed black jeans, keep reading for our go-to tips on how to keep black jeans black.

 Why Do Black Jeans Fade?

-The first battle against faded black jeans is understanding why dark denim loses its inky color over time.
+High-rise, low-rise, classic fit?
+No matter how you wear your black jeans, the primary battle always remains the same: fighting the fade.
+Before you can learn how to keep your jeans from fading, first it’s best to understand why dark denim loses its inky color over time.
 Although denim is a remarkably durable fabric, repeated machine washing cycles inevitably lead to a certain amount of wear and tear.
 The good news is that the more you wash your jeans, the softer they become.
 The bad news is that with each wash, your jeans lose a bit of dye, making that chic midnight black become drab rainy-day grey.

 Freshly washed black jeans may be one of life’s great joys, but how to wash black jeans without fading them is one of life’s great mysteries.
 However, with a few simple techniques, you’ll be able to enjoy the feel of clean jeans while maintaining the deep color of your favorite pair.